- Home

 15th June, 1215

 The Magna Carta was essentially a peace treaty between King John and his barons.
-It guaranteed the king would respect feudal rights and privileges, protect the freedom of the church, and upload the nation’s laws.
+It guaranteed the king would respect feudal rights and privileges, protect the freedom of the church, and uphold the nation’s laws.

-By later generations, Magna Carta was widely regarded as the beginning of the development of democracy in England.
+By later generations, the Magna Carta was widely regarded as the beginning of the development of democracy in England.

 18th June, 1815